Oarowolo11/oarowolo11.github.io/_pages/about.md

 social: False  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in the [IEPG](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/electrical-sustainable-energy/intelligent-electrical-power-grids-iepg-group) Delft University of Technology.
-I am a member of the
+I am a PhD candidate in the [IEPG] group(https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/electrical-sustainable-energy/intelligent-electrical-power-grids-iepg-group) at Delft University of Technology.
+I am also a member of the
 [DAI Energy Lab](https://www.tudelft.nl/ai/delft-ai-energy-lab) under the supervision of [Dr. J. Cremer](https://www.tudelft.nl/staff/j.l.cremer/)

 My general research interest is applied machine learning for management and control of power grids.
 Currently, I am investigating geometric deep learning for electromagnetic transients simulation in power grids.